tstanford/bookmark-homepage/project/feature.md

 - change colour themes

 - package bookmark-service and bookmark-homepage together as an all in one deployment

+- ~~Bug: when searching, all folders still show. should only show folders with found bookmarks.~~

 - ~~Introduce role base security, with admin users and separate admin screen when logging in.~~